way0utwest/usingcitopreventdbproblems/README.md

 # usingcitopreventdbproblems
-Support for presentation on database CI and testing
+This respository contains code to support my presentation on database CI and testing.